 First Federal Bank does not send out e-mails requesting personal information.
 If you receive an e-mail requesting such information, do not respond.
 If you have already responded, notify us immediately.

 If you need to contact us through the Internet, you may do so through our secure website.

 For additional information on ways to protect your First Federal Bank accounts and personal information, call the FTC toll-free at 1-877-IDTHEFT (438-4338) or you can go to the Federal Trade Commission's (FTC) consumer website at www.consumer.gov/idtheft.

 Check Imaging...a better way to maintain checking account records.

 First Federal Bank is proud to announce the implementation of check imaging.
+We recently added a new Echeck imaging network technology from Clarity.
 Our check imaging technology will make managing your account records easier.

 How check imaging works.

 Each month, you will receive an easy to read statement along with printed images of your checks.
 The check images will be reduced and printed on 8 ˝" by 11" sheets of paper, in check number order, making the task of sorting through checks a thing of the past.
 The statements and check images will be 3 hole punched for easy, organized storage in a 3 ring binder…provided free by First Federal!
 To receive your free binder, simply stop by any First Federal Bank location.